Judael/Judael/README.md

 - 👀 I'm interested in a Greener Earth!
 - 🌱 I’m currently learning how to be a Full-Stack Software Developer!
 - 💞️ I’m looking to collaborate with a network of like-minded individuals!
-- 📫 You can reach me @Judael at GitHub!
+- 📫 You can reach me at: @Judael!

 <!---
 Judael/Judael is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.